acharliekelly/cantimaginewhy/README.md

 Front-end framework: ReactJS
 Styling library: Bootstrap (react-bootstrap)
 API's:
-* Images: (AWS S3 | Cloudinary)
+* Images: Cloudinary
-* Products: Printful API
+* Products: Printful

 ## Components
 * Gallery
-  - array of albums
+  - array of Pictures (pulled from Image API)
-  - sort and filter albums
-* Album
-  - array of Pieces
+  - array of Tags (hard-coded for now)
-  - sort and filter Pictures
+  - filter Pictures by Tag
+* Tag
+  - just a string
+  - no behavior
 * Picture
-  - an image (from image host API, tbd)
+  - an image (from Image API)
-  - array of tags
+  - array of tags (from Image API)
-  - array of products
+  - array of products (probably hard-coded, or derived from tags)
 * Product
-  - link to purchase product
+  - link to purchase product from Product API

 ## Installation Instructions